Frequently Asked Questions

 Yes, we encourage Contacts to do so.
 Note, however,

-that we will still chase you for a Report, so please ask the person you pass
+that we will still ask you for a Report, so please tell the person you pass

-the enquiry on to to let us know the outcome.
+the enquiry onto to let us know the outcome by returning the Report Form.

 Yes please!
-We are always looking for new Contacts.
+We are always looking for new Contacts - there is no need to ask us first.

 References will be taken in the normal way.